tapirbug/anki-template-hanyu/README.md

 [Releases](https://github.com/tapirbug/anki-template-hanyu/releases) section
 on the GitHub repo.
 You can also follow the steps in _Building_ if you want to customize the template instead or want to build yourself for some other reason.
-Either way, you will end up with a directory like `anki-template-hanyu-0.0.2`, with one sub-directory for each type of template. `index.html` is not necessary for use with Anki, only for testing.
+Either way, you will end up with a directory like `anki-template-hanyu-1.2.3`, with a `template` directory in it, in turn containing one sub-directory for each type of template.

 To use a template in Anki you will need to copy the contents of the contained `front.html` and `back.html` into Anki.
 Styles are embedded into the HTML